-With locations such as the Raccoon City Police Station and Umbrella’s underground lab, Resident Evil 2 is a co-op board game that takes players through several scenarios inspired by the video game.
+With locations such as the Raccoon City Police Station and Umbrella’s underground lab, Resident Evil 2 is a multiplayer board game that takes players through several scenarios inspired by the video game.

 Of course, this wouldn’t be a horror board game without plenty of monsters and dangers involved - luckily, Resident Evil 2: The Board Game is filled to the brim of Lickers, giant crocodiles and the dreaded Mr. X himself.
 All these individuals will attempt to eat and/or kill the player characters if they get overwhelmed, so you’ll have to pick your battles wisely, take shots carefully and flee if the going gets too tough.